Retire in Ukraine

 When we asked people what advice they would give someone preparing to move to Ukraine, they said:

 "Before retiring in Ukraine, expats should familiarize themselves with the local language, as English is not widely spoken.
 It is also important to research the cost of living in Ukraine, as prices can vary significantly depending on the region.
 Additionally, expats should be aware of the visa requirements for retirement in Ukraine, as well as any restrictions on foreign ownership of property.
-Finally, expats should research the healthcare system in Ukraine, as well as any health insurance options available to them," said one retiree in living in Ukraine.
+Finally, expats should research the healthcare system in Ukraine, as well as any health insurance options available to them," remarked one retiree in Ukraine.

 "Rent with an official rental agreement.
 It costs twice as much, but if you try the way they do, the first month is low, but you will then be asked for a LOT more, and if you don't pay, they promptly kick you out.
 Even if you have been there less than 24 hours, there is not a thing you can do.
 Well, maybe cry.
 Laws here are lax.
 You can do things that will amaze you.
 Even carry a concealed gun, no permit.
 If you are here over three months, you become an illegal alien.
 If you leave, you will not be allowed back.
 If you stay, they cannot afford to kick you out, so they will only fine you $100 upon your eventual departure.
 I cannot even go across the river to Moldova for lunch!
 Until I marry.
 If.
 If you marry a Ukrainian, you can stay here legally, and not become a UE citizen.
 I personally will get a UE lawyer to handle the papers.
 Like everything else here, it costs a lot less than the US.
 My very low SS Disability income is four times the national average income here.
 I can not afford to live in California anymore, but I can, here.
 At least, theoretically.
-They still are not paying me," explained a retiree in Mogliv-Podilskyi.
+They still are not paying me," said a retiree who moved to Mogliv-Podilskyi, Ukraine.

 What type of recreational activities are there in Ukraine?